 In parts it might not seem much of a hill, but it is – a good chunk of it formed my daily, grudging trek to school between the Victorian redbrick of the late, lamented Bristol North Baths to the more cheerfully forgotten Monks Park School in Filton.
 Much of the Gloucester Road stretch of this route is lined on either side with dozens of largely independent shops, forming one of the few remaining high streets in Britain not reduced to a soulless identikit parade of chain stores, or filled with the boarded up shells of defunct small businesses.

-Other hills in the city have their own distinctive charm and grace, such as Park Street, while a few are simply bastards.
+Other hills in the city have their own distinctively languid, charm and grace, such as Park Street, while a few are simply brutes.
 One of these is the short and abrupt St Michael’s Hill, stretching from Upper Maudlin Street to Cotham.
 The lower slopes are dotted with attractive iron street furniture, step-work and historic buildings – including the pretty Colston Alms Houses – but don’t let these architectural gewgaws deceive you – it’s a bastard (the fact that a gallows was once sited near the top seems absolutely fitting).

 By the time you’ve climbed from base camp at the Church of St Michael’s On the Mount Without (so named because the original building was situated beyond the old city walls) to the Children’s Hospital you’ll be begging for mercy.
 A gentler alternative pass leading towards Kingsdown is on hand via Horfield Road to Cotham Brow; but, unless you’ve got a thing for hospital car parks, it’s far less appealing.